William G. Howell

 William G. Howell (born September 18, 1971) is an American political scientist and author.
-He is the Sydney Stein Professor in American Politics at Chicago Harris and a professor in the Department of Political Science and the College at the University of Chicago.
+He is the dean of the Johns Hopkins University School of Government and Policy.
+He was previously the Sydney Stein Professor in American Politics at Chicago Harris and a professor in the Department of Political Science and the College at the University of Chicago.
 He has written widely on separation-of-powers issues and American political institutions, especially the presidency.

 Education and work experience

 Howell attended Wesleyan University as an undergraduate, earning his B.A., with high honors, in 1993.
 Howell completed his Ph.D. in Political Science from Stanford University in 2000.
 He was the recipient of E.E.
 Schattschneider Award for the best dissertation in American politics (2001), by the American Political Science Association and recipient of the best dissertation on the presidency (2001), by the Center for Presidential Studies at the George Bush School of Government and Public Service, Texas A&M University.
 Howell taught in the Political Science Department at the University of Wisconsin-Madison from 2000-2002, before moving to Harvard University in 2002.
 He taught in the Government Department at Harvard until 2006 when he came to the University of Chicago.
+He moved to Johns Hopkins in 2025 as the inaugural deans of the School of Government and Policy.
 Additionally, he has been a fellow at the Center for Advanced Studies in the Behavioral Sciences at Stanford University.